All Products

 JDBC URL

 • jdbc:mysql:loadbalance://{fe1-host}:{port},{fe2-host}:{port},{fe3-host}:{port}/.
-You do not need to enter a database name.
+Do not include a database name.

 • jdbc:mysql://{host1}:{port1},{host2}:{post2}/.
-You do not need to enter a database name.
+Do not include a database name.

 Username, Password

-FE Node URL
+FE node URL

-The endpoint of the FE node.
-Separate multiple endpoints with commas (,), for example, fe_host1:http_port01,fe_host02:http_port02.
+Connection addresses of the FE nodes.
+Separate multiple addresses with commas (,), for example, fe_host1:http_port01,fe_host02:http_port02.

 Manage StarRocks clusters